inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 # LAMP Desktop
-## PHP/MySQL developer environment directly in Manjaro or Ubuntu
+## PHP/MySQL developer environment directly in Manjaro, Ubuntu, or CentOS
 *(rather than WAMPP or XAMPP in Windows)*

 ***This is for your local desktop developer environment only, not secure for production servers!***